What Is Salesforce Generic sObject?

 sObject Variable —> Any sObject Datatype instance

-Note: Every Salesforce record is represented as a sObject before it gets inserted into the database and also if you retrieve the records already present into the database they are stored in sObject variable.
+Every Salesforce record is represented as a sObject before it gets inserted into the database and also if you retrieve the records already present in the database they are stored in the sObject variable.

 Similar to the sObject, we can also set and access values from Generic sObject.
 However, the notation is a little different.